lerrandz/lerrandz.github.io/index.md

 intro_image_hide_on_mobile: true
 ---

-# Lerrand - Your Tech Corner Stone
+# Imagine, we do the rest

 Lerrand is a small team of consultants specialized in distributed systems engineering, with a broad skillset combining process management, site reliabilit engineering, and software engineering.
 We can help you bootstrap your idea in no time!